 Server-side local evaluation runs evaluation logic on your server, saving you the overhead incurred by making a network request per user evaluation.
 The sub-millisecond evaluation is perfect for latency-minded systems which need to be performant at scale.

-Local evaluation does not automatically set experiment user properties.
+Local evaluation doesn't automatically set experiment user properties.
 If you use local evaluation and you want to run experiments where success metrics are analyzed, you will need to implement exposure tracking (generally done on the client-side).

 To more easily track exposures on the client-side, bootstrap the client-side SDK with the variants evaluated server-side and utilize automatic exposure tracking using one of the analytics SDK integrations.

-Because local evaluation happens outside of Amplitude, advanced targeting and identity resolution powered by Amplitude Analytics is not supported.
-That said, local evaluation allows you to perform consistent bucketing with target segments, which is sufficient in many cases.
+Because local evaluation happens outside of Amplitude, advanced targeting and identity resolution powered by Amplitude Analytics isn't supported.
+That said, local evaluation allows you to perform consistent bucketing with target segments, which is often sufficient.

 |Remote Evaluation||Local Evaluation|